darkwark/Photoshop/Shapes/README.md

 var rect = new Rectangle(x, y, width, height, [topLeft, topRight, bottomRight, bottomLeft])
 ```

-## Layer
+## Methods
-These methods are available across all shape types.
+These methods are available across all layer shape types

 You can set up layer's attributes using `attr` function
 ```javascript